pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 	<img src="/images/train/pradeep.jpg">
 </figure>

 **There is only one dining car for the entire train.
 So it can get crowded during lunch/dinner.
-They first serve all the passengers in the sleeper car and then the coach class passengers.
-Make sure you reserve ahead of time and hear for the anounement for your table.
+They first serve all the passengers in the sleeper class and then the coach class passengers.
+Make sure you reserve ahead of time and hear for the anounement for your table when it's available.
 You can also carry snacks before you board the train and munch on them.
 There is a snack bar, however options here are limited**
 <figure>
 	<img src="/images/train/dining_car.jpg">
 </figure>